RadialDevGroup/ombudsman/developer_lead/PULL_REQUEST_TEMPLATE.md

   - [ ] Staging (Heroku)
   - [ ] Production (Heroku)
   - [ ] Etc.
-- [ ] Configuration is confirmed.
-- [ ] New image sizes must be generated (on S3).
-- [ ] This will work in a desirable and clear way when offline.
 - [ ] Active Admin has been updated with new models.
+- [ ] This PR requires a migration.
 - [ ] This PR will require changes to the Salesforce schema.
-- [ ] This PR requires a Selenium test (e.g. browser-specific bugs or complicated UI bugs).
+- [ ] The wiki has been updated to reflect any changes to data structures or specifications.
-- [ ] This PR requires a migration.
+- [ ] This configuration is confirmed.
-- [ ] Screenshots have been (added to/updated in) the marketing folder (if applicable).
-- [ ] All version numbers are up-to-date.
+- [ ] The version numbers are up-to-date.
-- [ ] Technology list is updated.
+- [ ] The technology list is up-to-date.
-- [ ] The changes in this PR have been manually tested against the project for visual consistency.

 # Notice of secondary effects:
 - [ ] The project documentation has been updated (explain:)(README/PULL_REQUEST_TEMPLATE/PROCESS.md).